Your dog has diabetes. It's a lifelong condition, but it is manageable, and your dog can live comfortably.

 You should notice a decrease in your dog’s hunger, thirst, and urination amount.

 You will hopefully notice that your dog is more active and feeling more like themselves as well.

 If at any point your dog appears unconscious, weak and no energy, or wobbly (almost as if they are drunk), apply some Karo or corn syrup to their gums and get them to a veterinarian right away.
 Signs like this indicate your dog’s blood glucose has gotten too low.

 If your dog is still overly hungry, still drinking a lot more than normal, or peeing more than normal after 2 weeks, let your veterinarian know as they may need to adjust your dog’s insulin dosage.

 For most dogs, diabetes is a lifelong disease requiring daily insulin.
 In very rare cases, diabetes can be “reversed,” meaning the dog will no longer require insulin.
 If this does happen, your dog will need to stay on a specific diet and maintain a lean weight to prevent a relapse.
 Your veterinarian will be able to walk you through this process and can recommend a diet with ideal protein and carbohydrate levels.

-You mustn't change diet or insulin dosage without consulting your veterinarian first.
+You must not change diet or insulin dosage without consulting your veterinarian first.